Explanations » A2 Grammar Explanations » Past perfect

 We use the past perfect when we are talking about the past and then we want to talk about something that happened earlier in the past.

-• When I got out of work I saw that somebody had stolen my car.
+- When I left work, I saw that somebody had stolen my car.

 Past perfect or past simple?